 - Near Field Communication (NFC) for easy pairing

 - Built-in microphone

 A couple of months ago, I switched from Bose to Beats headphones.
-Besides the wireless and noise-cancelling capabilities of the Beats, I really liked their design better than the one of the Bose.
-Noontec designed the ZORO II in Italy and I think they look really slick…and a bit like the Beats.
+Besides the wireless and noise-cancelling capabilities of the Beats, I liked their design better than the one of the Bose.
+Noontec designed the ZORO II in Italy, and I think they look slick…and a bit like the Beats.